 You are innocent until proven guilty.
 In any type of criminal case, it is the prosecution’s job to prove the charges.
 In a majority of white-collar crime cases, the prosecutor must show that you had the intent to defraud or commit the crime.
 If evidence to prove intent is not demonstrated, the charges must be dismissed.

 If you have been charged with a white-collar crime, it is important that you do not offer any specific details to law enforcement officials.
 Don’t give statements to investigators without speaking with your criminal defense attorney.
 Don’t post any information about your case on social media or online.
-In fact, it would be in your best interest to deactivate your social media accounts until your case is resolved.
+In fact, it may be in your best interest to deactivate your social media accounts until your case is resolved.
 Anything you tell investigators or post online can and will be used against you.

 It is very important that you get an experienced California white-collar criminal defense lawyer early on in the process so your rights are protected every step of the way.
 In many of these cases, defendants’ reputations and livelihoods are at stake.
 Call the Law Office of Ashley Daniel to find out how we can help you.
 Orange County criminal defense lawyer Ashely Daniel will personally take your call.